 Eliza Hall is a Counsel in the firm’s Intellectual Property, Media, Entertainment & Communications, and Privacy & Cybersecurity practice groups.
-Ms. Hall advises and represents U.S and international clients on a broad range of intellectual property issues with an emphasis on securing, enforcing, licensing and litigating IP rights.
-Ms. Hall’s experience includes trademark, patent, copyright and trade dress litigation, trademark opposition and cancellation proceedings, false advertising and internet disputes, and releases, licensing and insurance issues for film production.
+Ms. Hall advises and represents U.S and international for-profit and nonprofit clients on a broad range of intellectual property and related issues with an emphasis on securing, enforcing, licensing and litigating IP rights.
+Ms. Hall’s experience includes trademark, patent, copyright and trade dress litigation, commercial litigation in the healthcare and manufacturing industries, trademark opposition and cancellation proceedings, false advertising and internet disputes, and releases, licensing and insurance issues for film production.
 She also has experience with related issues including privacy and media law, noncompetes and nondisclosure agreements, and insurance coverage for hacking and other cyberattacks.

-Beyond enforcement and litigation, Ms. Hall’s practice includes trademark and trade dress clearance; drafting and reviewing intellectual property licensing agreements, trademark co-existence agreements, work-for-hire and related provisions in employment or contracting agreements, and policies concerning social media, privacy, and the ownership of intellectual property; and protecting intellectual property rights during estate planning.
+Beyond litigation and enforcement, Ms. Hall’s practice includes trademark and trade dress clearance; drafting and reviewing intellectual property licensing agreements, trademark co-existence agreements, work-for-hire and related provisions in employment or contracting agreements, and policies concerning social media, privacy, and the ownership of intellectual property; and protecting intellectual property rights during estate planning.
+Ms. Hall’s previous career was in the nonprofit sector and focused on grantwriting, fundraising, and project management in the areas of educational technology, charter schools, and the arts.

 - Seven years as a core member of the litigation team representing Carnegie Mellon University in its successful patent infringement suit against semiconductor manufacturer Marvell.
+Ms. Hall worked on all phases of this litigation, from the motion to dismiss phase through discovery, summary judgment motions, trial, appeal and settlement.
 After winning a $1.2 billion jury verdict and partially prevailing on appeal, CMU settled the case for $750 million.

 - Extensive trademark clearance and prosecution experience, including Office Actions and TTAB proceedings, for broad range of clients including industrial manufacturers, retailers, arts/entertainment entities, sports organizations and athletes, food & beverage manufacturers, healthcare, high tech and energy companies.